"En français à Québec!"

 Attendance to the activities which run between 8.30 a.m. and 4.30 p.m. is compulsory.
 The 90 hours lessons take place in the morning and sports and socio-cultural activities take place in the afternoon and/or evening.
 Some evening activities are compulsory and diverse outings are offered on weekends.
 Sunday activities are mandatory.

 Boys and girls occupy separate floors.
-Instructors will be living with the participants for the entire program on each floor of the residence.
+The monitors will be living with the participants for the entire program on each floor of the residence.

 There is always a security guard.
 Laval University has a very sophisticated 24 hour security service on patrol and camera surveillance.